ivan-vasilev/neuralnetworks/README.md

 * _ConnectionCalculator_ - base class for all neuron types (sigmoid, rectifiers, convolutional etc.).
 After the order of calculation of the layers is determined by the _LayerCalculator_, then the list of input connections for each layer is calculated by the _ConnectionCalculator_.

 #### GPU
 Most of the ConnectionCalculator implementations are optimized for GPU execution.
+There are two implementations - **Native OpenCL** and **Aparapi**.
 Aparapi imposes some important restrictions on the code that can be executed on the GPU.
 The most significant are:

 * only one-dimensional arrays (and variables) of primitive data types are allowed.
 It is not possible to use complex objects.
 * only member-methods of the Aparapi Kernel class itself are allowed to be called from the GPU executable code.

 Therefore before each GPU calculation all the data is converted to one-dim arrays and primitive type variables.
 Because of this all Aparapi neuron types are using either _AparapiWeightedSum_ (for fully connected layers and weighted sum input functions), _AparapiSubsampling2D_ (for subsampling layers) or _AparapiConv2D_ (for convolutional layers).
 Most of the data is represented as one-dimensional array by default (for example Matrix).

+The native OpenCL implementation does not have these restrictions.

 ### Training
 All the trainers are using the _Trainer_ base class.
 They are optimized to run on the GPU, but you can plug-in other implementations and new training algorithms.
 The training procedure has training and testing phases.
 Each Trainer receives parameters (for example learning rate, momentum, etc) via _Properties_ (a _HashMap_).
 For the supported properties for each trainer please check the _TrainerFactory_ class.